Geometry of Permutation Limits: Introduction

 \section{Introduction}

 The objective of this paper is two-fold.
-First, it develops a limit theory of permutation valued processes with the idea that it will be applicable to study asymptotic properties of permutations that arise in combinatorics and probability theory.
-Second, it applies the limit theory to study the asymptotic behaviour of uniform random sorting networks.
+First, to develop a limit theory of permutation valued stochastic processes that it is applicable to study their asymptotic properties.
+Second, to apply this theory to study random sorting networks.